G-Research/otel-partial-collector/README.md

 - `heartbeat`: This event stores the OTLP Trace serialized as protobuf into the database.
 - `stop`: This event removes the partial events associated with that trace from the database since the trace is already propagated using the trace pipeline.

 The connector runs a background process, checking partial traces stored inside the database.
-If the trace is older than `config.gc_older_than`, the connector will push the trace with the `connector.gc` attribute set to `true`.
+If the trace is older than `config.gc_threshold`, the connector will push the trace with the `partial.gc` attribute set to `true`.
 This way, users can distinguish what traces are pushed by the connector.

 ## Run locally